 Here are some phrases you can consider to support someone who has been through this trauma:

-- “I believe you.”– It can be tough for individuals come forward and say they’ve been raped or sexually abused one way or the other.
+It can be tough for individuals to come forward and say they’ve been raped or sexually abused one way or the other.
 They may feel shame, blame themselves, and worried they wouldn’t be believed.
 Leave any “why” questions or investigations to the experts.
-As a confidant, it’s your job to support them.
+As a loved one, it’s your job to support them.

-- “Are you open to seeking medical attention?“- The survivor might need medical treatment even if it happened a long time ago.
-You can offer support by accompanying them to a doctor or to finding out more information.
+The survivor might need medical treatment even if it happened a long time ago.
+You can offer support by accompanying them to a doctor or to find out more information.

-- “This doesn’t change how I think of you.“- Some individuals may feel concerned sharing about their rape or abuse because of how they will be perceived.
+Some individuals may feel concerned about sharing about their rape or abuse because of how they will be perceived.
 Console them and say that surviving sexual violence does not change the way you view them.

 There is no time limit to recovering from sexual abuse.
 Here are more ways you can show your constant support.